Xiwei-Wang/Xiwei-Wang/README.md

 ### Xiwei Wang

-Senior student in Computer Engineering at [ZJU-UIUC Institute](https://zjui.intl.zju.edu.cn)
+I'm a new master student of Electrical & Computer Engineering Department (ECE) in University of Illinois at Urbana-Champaign (UIUC).

+I graduated as Bachelor in Computer Engineering at UIUC and Zhejiang University in May 2022, which is a [dual-degree bachelor program](https://zjui.illinois.edu/) led and managed jointly by both universities.
+It follows computer engineering curriculum from UIUC ECE Department.

 Personal Homepage: [xiwei.wang](xiwei.wang)